Counting-Hero/Fullstack-Test/README.md

 ### Frontend

 Here you have an empty file called `src/pages/Users.js`.
-Your task here is to make this file render a list of users fetched from the backend.
+Your task here is to make this file render a list of users fetched from the backend and display it in the app.
 The Users page does not have to be a list, but can also be a series of cards or any other creative way of displaying the users.
 As long as it contains an intuitive design and we can see all users, the test is completed.